---

 #### multi-latent attention

-Background and notation [^mla].
-With $n_h$ heads of width $d_h$ per layer:
+background and notation [^mla]. with $n_h$ query heads of width $d_h$ per layer:

 - MHA stores $K,V\in\mathbb{R}^{T\times n_h d_h}$ per token: per‑token cost $\approx 2 n_h d_h$.